Student Financial Aid

 Scholarships are generally funded by Broward College, the Broward College Foundation private donors, or organizations.
 Scholarships are awarded to students based on criteria such as merit, financial need, and degree choice.
 Scholarships do not require repayment.
 The system matches scholarship criteria to students based on eligibility and availability of funds.
 Scholarship funding is limited, and completion of the application does not guarantee an award.
 Scholarships are based on the availability of funds and cannot be guaranteed.

-In order to be considered for a scholarship, students must:
+To be considered for a scholarship, students must:

 • Complete a FAFSA (International students are not required to complete the FAFSA.)